 LSL Property Services plc is a leading provider of residential property services to its key customer groups, incorporating both estate agency and surveying businesses.
 The Group operates exclusively in the UK through a range of national and regional brands.

-This is the Group’s first published tax strategy, having been approved by the Board of Directors on 27 April 2017.
+The Group’s republished tax strategy which is set out below has been reviewed and approved by the Board of Directors on 27th July 2018.
 This strategy will be reviewed and updated annually, following further approvals by the Board.
-Our tax strategy is outlined below, and outlines the Group’s attitude towards tax risk, tax planning and interactions with HMRC.
+The LSL tax strategy is outlined below, and outlines the Group’s attitude towards tax risk, tax planning and interactions with HMRC.